malloydata/malloy/packages/malloy/src/doc/fielddef.md

 }
 ```

-* `hasJoin(fd)` which will return true and grant typed access to the `JoinBase` properties of the `FieldDef`, and because all joined fields are structs, also the `StructDef` properties as well.
+* `isJoined(fd)` which will return true and grant typed access to the `JoinBase` properties of the `FieldDef`, and because all joined fields are structs, also the `StructDef` properties as well.
-* Non repeated records are always joined, in all cases.
-* Repeated records ...
-I am assuming we also always join them.
-* Arrays are always joined by default when read from a schema, but a computed dimension with an array value is NOT automatically joined.
-It can be joined with the (TBD) `join_array: fieldName is arrayExpression` syntax.

 ## Views

-The other entry in a field list is a view, which in the source is `{type: 'turtle'}`
+The other entry in a field list is a `view:` which in the source is `{type: 'turtle'}`

 ## All the FieldDef

 # QueryFieldDef ...

 Once upon a time queries also had an array called `fields:` which contained a slightly different set of field-like entities.
 For a while now this has not been true.
 A query has `queryFields: QueryFieldDef[]`.
+These
-These are an array of
+are an array of ...

 * Computations just like in `FieldDef` with `Expression` proeprties, which came from either `select:`, `group_by:`, `aggregate:` or `calculate:`
 * `QueryFieldReference` which is just a path, which is inferred to be one of the above, on context
 * `nest:` invocations (or 'turtles' as we affectionately call them internally)
+* `join_XXX:` always on query joins

 ## Descriminators

 * `isTemporalField` -- `date` or `timestamp` type
-* `isAtomicFieldType` -- essentially "not join or dimension or measure"
-* `isRepeatedRecord`
+* `isAtomicFieldType` -- Does the data in this field fit in one column of a table
+* `isRepeatedRecord(FieldDef)` -- In some databases this is a type, in other this is an array of record
-* `isScalarArray` -- Is a ".each" array
+* `isScalarArray(FieldDef|SrtuctDef)` -- Is a ".each" array
-* `isAtomic` -- Like `isAtomicFieldType` for `FieldDef` instead
+* `isAtomic(FieldDef)` -- Like `isAtomicFieldType` for `FieldDef` instead
+* `isLeafAtomic(FieldDef | QueryFieldDef)` -- an Atomic field can be stored in a column, a LeafAtomic is one which isn't a join